Would you like to stop emotional eating for good?

 We have our favorite eating places, our favorite recipes and cookbooks.

-We enjoy a nice cup of hot cocoa around the fire.
+In the winter, we have a nice cup of hot cocoa around the fire.

 There is more to food than just nutritional nourishment… because there is more to life than just breathing and moving.